 - There are multiple ways to change the color of the divs, including:

-- Add a button to the top of the screen which will clear the current grid and send the user a popup asking for how many squares per side to make the new grid.
-Once entered the new grid should be generated in the same total space as before (e.g. 960px wide) and now you’ve got a new sketch pad.
+- Add a button to the top of the screen which will clear the current grid and send the user a popup asking for the number of squares per side for the new grid.
+Once entered, the new grid should be generated in the same total space as before (e.g. 960px wide) so that you’ve got a new sketch pad.
 Tip: Set the limit for the user input to a maximum of 100.
-A larger number of squares results in more computer resources being used, resulting in possible delays, freezing, or crashing that we want to prevent.
+A larger number of squares results in more computer resources being used, potentially causing delays, freezing, or crashing that we want to prevent.

 - Also check out